Make a rent payment

 The online payments system shows the balance of your rent account – if you are in credit the balance will appear as a minus figure.

 Please note, the payment amount will automatically default to the full balance of rent showing (including any credit or arrears balance).
 If you wish to pay a different amount, you can change the amount in the ‘Amount’ box at the bottom.

 Other payment methods

 You can also:

-- set up a direct debit (see document below)
+- set up a direct debit (see below)

-- in person at Killingworth, North Shields, Wallsend, Whitley Bay
+- visit in person using debit or credit card at Killingworth, North Shields, Wallsend, Whitley Bay

-- by plastic payment card at a Post Office or PayPoint outlet
+- pay at a Post Office or PayPoint outlet using your personal barcode

 Paying by Direct Debit